 - The scalp is itchy and sheds white, oily skin flakes.

-- One or more of the following areas has patches of red, scaly skin: the scalp, hairline, forehead, eyebrows, eyelids, creases of the nose and ears, ear canals, beard areas, breastbone, midback, groin, or armpit.
+- One or more of the following areas has patches of red, scaly skin: the scalp, hairline, forehead, eyebrows, eyelids, creases of the nose and ears, ear canals, beard area, breastbone, midback, groin, or armpits.

-- In those with darker skin, some of the affected areas may look lighter in color.
+- In darker skin, some of the affected areas may look lighter in color.

 Most cases of seborrheic dermatitis are easy to control with non-prescription home measures.
 These include:

-- Frequent (daily) shampooing or a longer lather time.
+- Frequent (daily) shampooing or a longer lather time with shampoo.

-- Consider shampoos containing ketoconazole, selenium sulfide, 2% pyrithione zinc, salicylic acid, or tar-based shampoos.
+- Use of shampoos containing ketoconazole, selenium sulfide, 2% pyrithione zinc, salicylic acid, or tar-based shampoos.

-- Get a little (not too much!) sun, which seems to suppress the growth of the yeast Pityrosporum.
+- A little (not too much!) sun – this seems to suppress the growth of Pityrosporum.

-- Eyelid changes (blepharitis) can often be managed by gentle cleaning of the edges of the eyelid by the lashes with a Q-Tip® and baby shampoo.
+- Managing any eyelid changes (blepharitis) by gentle cleaning of the skin around the eyelashes (eyelid margins) with a Q-Tip® and baby shampoo.

-Some over-the-counter creams will help if the medicated shampoo is not quite good enough.
-These are often added to the shampoo until you notice improvement and then can be discontinued, to be used again temporarily when needed.
+Some over-the-counter creams will help if the medicated shampoo is not working well enough.
+These can be added to the shampoo used until improvement is noted and then can be discontinued, to be used again temporarily when needed.
 These include:

 - Creams that reduce the Pityrosporum yeast (clotrimazole, miconazole, terbinafine).

-- Hydrocortisone cream may work rapidly but may be less helpful if used for a long time.
+- Hydrocortisone cream, which may work rapidly but may be less helpful if used for a long time.